vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Extensions/Calligraphy.md

 ## Overview

 Calligraphy provides a powerful and intuitive way to compose complex text structures in Swift.
 Drawing inspiration from SwiftUI's declarative approach, Calligraphy offers a familiar API design that will feel natural to SwiftUI developers.
-Whether you're building multi-line strings, generating code, or creating entire directory structures, Calligraphy's declarative API makes your code more readable and maintainable.
+Whether you're building multi-line strings, generating code, or creating entire directory structures, Calligraphy's declarative API makes your code more readable and maintainable than comparative strategies, such as a templating language.

 The library is organized into three main areas:

-- **String Composition**: Create and manipulate strings with components like `Line`, `Lines`, `Quoted`, and `Tabbed`.
-Build complex string structures using the `StringBuilder` and combine them with delimiters and formatting options.
+- **String Composition**: Create and manipulate strings with components like `Line`, `Lines`, and `Tabbed`.
+Build and compose your own `StringComponent` types and compose them into complex string structures using `@StringBuilder` with advanced delimiter and formatting options.

-- **Directory Composition**: Generate entire directory structures programmatically using `Directory`, `Folder`, and various file types like `TextFile` and `DataFile`.
-The `DirectoryContentBuilder` makes it easy to compose complex directory hierarchies.
+- **Directory Composition**: Generate entire directory structures programmatically using `Directory`, `Folder`, and `File`.
+Build and compose your own `TextFile` and `DataFile` types,and compose them into complex, nested directory structures using `@DirectoryContentBuilder`

 - **Data Composition**: Work with raw data using `DataComponent` and `DataBuilder`, allowing you to compose binary data structures in a declarative way.